courseparkdev/developer.bluedrop360.com/docs/cms/index.md

 	 - Allows training providers to submit learning records to the MLTSD Certificate Management System (CMS).

  - [Class Offering API](./class-offering-api)
-	 - Allows training providers to publish in-person class offerings to the MLTSD Marketplace.
+	 - Allows training providers to publish in-person or virtual class offerings to the MLTSD Marketplace.

  - [Online Offering API](./online-offering-api)
 	 - Allows training providers to publish online (E-Learning) offerings to the MLTSD Marketplace.

 ## Common Documentation